Boys 'Round Here: Recording

+Versions

+A radio edit of the song was released, substituting the word "shit" with "lip".

 In June 2013, a Celebrity mix version premiered on BlakeShelton.com.
 It features Jason Aldean, Luke Bryan, Ronnie Dunn, Miranda Lambert, Reba McEntire, Brad Paisley, Josh Turner, Keith Urban and Hank Williams Jr., each of whom performs part of the "redneck" line.
 The Celebrity mix version was released to iTunes on June 11, 2013.

+Live performances

 In January 2015, Shelton performed the song on Saturday Night Live.